GreptimeTeam/docs/docs/user-guide/scripts-&-functions/overview.md

 # Note:

 The Python coprocessor is currently in its experimental phase, and the API may undergo some changes.

-Python coprocessor is only supported in standalone mode right now.
-We will support it in distributed mode in future.

 You can download [pre-built binaries](https://greptime.com/download) with PyO3 supported whose file names are postfixed by `pyo3`.You can just also use RustPython which doesn't require additional setup by download binary files without `pyo3` postfixed.